arm4nahmad/virtualar/README.md

 # React + Vite

-Created a dynamic landing page using tailwind css and react with the help of Tutorial.
+Created a dynamic landing page using tailwind css and react.

 Also learned to push the code on Vercel.